Table of Contents

 When entered into a new cell, this equation counts the elapsed seconds from the timestamp, converts them to days, and then adds that number to the base date of January 1, 1970.

 The result will give a date in the standard Excel date format.
-After completing this step, you might need to format your results—just right-click on the cell, choose ‘Format Cells’, and set the date format to your preference.
+After completing this step, you might need to format your result.
+To do this, just right-click on the cell, choose ‘Format Cells’, and set the date format to your preference.

 Excel should now display a human-readable date, helping demystify the raw Unix timestamp that you started with.